-A review of the corporate insurance policies noted that the general liability policy was issued in the name of QBE Investments N.A., Inc.; there was no endorsement or other language indicating that the coverage is also applicable to subsidiaries and affiliates in the holding group.
-It is a best practice when a policy is issued to a parent company that the policy (or a policy endorsement) include proper language clearly stating that the coverage applies to the subsidiaries and any other affiliated companies.
-It is recommended that the coverage applies to the subsidiaries and any other affiliated companies.
+A review of the corporate insurance policies noted that the General Liability Policy in place was issued on the name of QBE Investments N.A., Inc., with no language referring that the coverage is also applicable to subsidiaries and affiliates in the holding group.
+It is a best practice when a policy is issued to the parent company to include "and all subsidiaries associated or affiliated companies".
+It is recommended the company to revise its General Liability Policy to include a proper language clearly stating that the coverage applies to the subsidiaries or affiliated companies.